benjaminmortimer/wrapper/README.md

 # wrapper
-Displaying content from a common API in different style
+Displaying content from a common API in different styles